 3.1 The biggest accessibility challenges for students in the COVID-19 lockdown were a lack of consistently good internet connection and the lack of an appropriate place to study.
 Over 170 comments of this type were received.
-Students said how much they value the campus study space.
+Students said how much they value to the campus study space.
 A selection of illustrative comments shows the scope of these problems and their impact on study.

-- I had WiFi problems for a few days which made the work impossible. - I'm on dial up internet so getting anything to [load] is a miracle.
+- I had WiFi problems for a few days which made the work impossible. - I'm on dial up internet so getting anything to lead is a miracle.

-- Currently everyone is working from home which means the strain on the Wi-Fi is difficult where it would of taken seconds to open a journal article it now takes up to ten minutes. - Couldn't watch video just hear audio because WiFi not good enough for teams meeting. - My study space was not ideal.
+- Currently everyone is working from home which means the strain on the Wi-Fi is difficult where it would of taken seconds to open a journal article it now takes up to ten minutes. - Couldn't watch video just hear audio because WiFi not good enough for teams meeting. - I have literally no internet at home.
+I live in the middle of nowhere and internet is very slow on a good day and some days I have no internet. - My study space was not ideal.
 I live in the middle of nowhere and internet is very slow on a good day and some days I have no internet. - My study space was not ideal.
 I live in a busy farmhouse with a baby so the house is rarely quiet.
 Being in a rural area also means that internet is slow. - Finding the time during the pandemic when I am the carer for a number of people and initially the only one buying things.
 It takes me a while to let go of that mental load and switch onto study. - I am a farmer so when at home I am expected to help not to be sat inside on a lecture was not very practical with me.
 And not useful unless the notes were emailed or put on the LH.

-With the start of the new term and the ease on movement restrictions during this COVID-19 pandemic, we predict that the majority of home Wi-Fi problems will be resolved due to students returning either to University accommodation or private rental accommodation in the local area.
+With the start of the new term, and the ease on movement restrictions during this COVID-19 pandemic.
+We predict that the vast majority of the home Wi-Fi problems will be resolved.
+Due to students returning to either University accommodation or private rental accommodation.
 However, this problem will still be present for some of our students who may live off campus.
 Our research into the average internet speed in high student residential areas in Newport shows below average standard download speeds.